Lisp-Stat/array-operations/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the Project

-The `array-operations` system contains a collection of functions and macros for manipulating Common Lisp arrays and performing numerical calculations with them.
+The `array-operations` system is a collection of functions and macros for manipulating Common Lisp arrays and performing numerical calculations with them.